jhernandezm-dreamcode/patagonian-test-node/README.md

 The project is configured for run in that url

-4. In postman also you have to choose the option "Body" this options enables some fields pick "form-data", in the field key choose the option file as type, the name of this field must to be 'file' , then in the field value now is possible choose a file from the project in folder test_files there are many files for prove the app.
+4. In postman  you have to choose the option "Body" this options enables some fields pick "form-data", in the field key choose the option file as type, the name of this field must to be 'file' , then in the field value now is possible choose a file from the project in folder test_files there are many files for prove the app.

 This is a picture about postman settings